top of page

 Most people know a few things about those they call Mormons.
 The religion is approaching its bicentennial as a recent American-made faith started by 24-year-old Joseph Smith in 1830, the year of the publication of The Book of Mormon.
 Popular culture has associated the religion with polygamy (banned since 1890), Brigham Young, Salt Lake City, the Mormon Tabernacle Choir, tithing, avoidance of caffeine, genealogy, Mitt Romney, baptism of the dead, and clean-cut young adults on recruiting missions.

 According to the Book of Mormon, Moroni was a Native American.
 According to Church beliefs as written by founder Joseph Smith, like all Native Americans, Moroni was also a descendant of the ten Lost Tribes of Israel.
 After the first destruction of the temple in Jerusalem and the diaspora of the Israelites, some found their way to North America.
-This unusual migration idea had been put forth in the mid-1600s, and William Penn himself, in a 1683 booklet here, lists the reasons why the Lenni Lenape are probably descendants of the ten lost tribes of Israel: appearance, customs, calendar, and some Biblical justifications.
+This unusual migration idea had been put forth in 1650, and William Penn himself, in a 1683 booklet here, lists the reasons why the Lenni Lenape are probably descendants of the ten lost tribes of Israel: appearance, customs, calendar, and some Biblical justifications.

 24-year-old Joseph Smith, when he published the Book of Mormon in 1830, took the story further.
 Moroni was the son of Mormon, a leader of the Nephites who battled against the Lamanites, both groups being Native Americans who had descended from one of the ten lost tribes.
 Moroni was the last known survivor of the Nephite nation.
 Mormon wrote the record of the Nephite people on golden tablets.
 Moroni then added to them and buried them in western New York in the early fifth century, and later, as the resurrected Angel Moroni, revealed the existence of the plates to 17-year-old Joseph Smith in 1823.
 After translating the plates, Smith returned them to Moroni, the plates never to be seen again.
 Smith translated the script on the tablets, doing much of the work in western Pennsylvania, and published the work as the Book of Mormon in 1830.
 A new religion was launched.
 Smith sold himself as a prophet who had written down the revealed words of God and the new religion as a restoration of the one true Christian faith that had been corrupted in the early years after Christ.
 He called his followers Latter-day saints, to recognize the approaching end of days that would herald the second coming of Christ.